Meta Co-Training: Two Views are Better than One: Proposed Method: Meta Co-Training

+It is cumbersome to speak of teachers and students when each model is both.
+We give the objective of MCT in Equation \ref{eq:MCT:joint} as jointly optimizing the following objectives with $f_{\theta_1}$ the model learning on view 1 and $f_{\theta_2}$ the model learning on view 2.

+Co-training algorithms are traditionally evaluated using the joint prediction of the constituent models; i.e., the re-normalized element-wise product of the individual predictions.

+To make tractable the optimization in Equation \ref{eq:MCT:joint} we approximate the student and teacher optimizations using alternating iterations of stochastic gradient descent.
+In Algorithm~\ref{alg:MCT} the student updates are in lines 13-14 while the teacher updates are in lines 24-25.
+An overview of MCT is provided in Figure~\ref{fig:MCT-Overview}.
+At each step $t\in\set{1, \ldots, T}$ of meta co-training the models that correspond to the so-far learnt parameters $\theta_{1; t}$ and $\theta_{2; t}$ participate in a student-teacher framework in which each model plays the role of the student for their view and the teacher for the other model \emph{simultaneously}.
+The representations obtained from the view construction process of Section~\ref{sec:view-construction} form different views that are used by MCT.

+By training two models on two views to collaborate we can take advantage of the aspects of MPL and Co-Training that make each algorithm successful.
+Co-training is more effective when the two constituent models fail (predict incorrectly) independently.
+During MCT the teacher model will receive positive feedback precisely when it makes a prediction that the other model would not have made which results in an improvement.
+MCT trains models in a way which encourages each teacher to express independence while it teaches each student to incorporate the improvement.
+Naturally, once the two models predict similarly then the gradient of the student parameters with respect to the teacher's labels is zero and they both cease to improve.
+This, however, is also when MPL ceases to improve and it is unlikely to have models which are as diverse as those which are trained from independent views.

-At each step $t$ of the algorithm each model is first updated based on the pseudo labels the other has provided on a batch of unlabeled data (Lines 16-17).
-Then each model is updated to provide labels that encourage the other to predict more correctly on the labeled set based on the performance of the other (Lines 23-24).
-We refer the reader to Section~\ref{sec:background:MPL} for a brief explanation as to why these updates make sense, or to~\cite{SSL:MPL} for a more complete discussion of the MPL approach.
-Geometrically, we can understand this as updating the parameters in the direction of increasing confidence on our pseudo labels if those labels helped the other model perform better on the labeled set, or in the opposite direction if it hurt the other model's performance on the labeled set.
-Note that contrary to traditional co-training, \emph{no new pseudo-labeled data are added to the labeled set, neither are any data removed from the unlabeled set} after each step.
+\ourparagraph{Algorithm Description} Algorithm~\ref{alg:MCT} presents pseudocode for the algorithm.
+The function \textit{SampleBatch}, is sampling a batch from the dataset.
+The function \textit{getOtherView} returns the complementary view of the first argument; the second argument clarifies which view should be returned (``2'' in line 5).
+At each step $t$ of the algorithm each model is first updated based on the pseudo-labels the other has provided on a batch of unlabeled data (lines 13-14).
+Then each model is updated to provide labels that encourage the other to predict more correctly on the labeled set based on the performance of the other (lines 24-25).
+Further discussion of these update rules can be found in Appendix \ref{sec:background:MPL}.